 Xanax addiction is exhibited by the habitual and uncontrollable use of Xanax, a type of benzodiazepine, even when it causes harm.
 It involves both physical dependence and mental cravings, making it tough for individuals to quit without expert assistance.

-Xanax addiction indicators include strong urges for the drug, difficulty managing its use, and persistence despite adverse outcomes.
+Xanax addiction signs include strong urges for the drug, difficulty managing its use, and persistence despite adverse outcomes.
 Physical signs include fatigue, slurred speech, and frequent cold-like symptoms.
 Behaviorally, it shows up as secrecy and social isolation.

 The root causes of Xanax addiction lie in genetic factors, environmental influences, and personal situations.
 Prescriptions for anxiety or panic disorders, social pressure, and a history of substance abuse play significant roles in the onset of this addiction.